 Best Bee Plants!

 What makes a plant useful to, and popular with bees?
-Obviously the flowers will be highly melliferous - in other words, they will provide abundant nectar.
-They may provide pollen, and preferably they will provide both of these.
+Obviously the flowers will be highly melliferous (providing abundant nectar).
+They may also provide pollen, and preferably they will provide both of these.

 Garden Plants for Bees